-Grounding zone wedges have been widely shown to be depositional products that accumulate by progradation of sediments that are delivered to the grounding line (e.g., Anderson, 1999; Batchelor and Dowdeswell, 2015).
-Sediment delivery to the grounding line is assumed to be primarily from a conveyer conveyor belt of deforming till at the base of the ice sheet.
-This material is (e.g., Anderson, 1999; Batchelor and Dowdeswell, 2015) and subsequently transported down the foreset slope of the wedge by sediment mass movement (DemetSimkins et al., in review2017a).
-Here, the asymmetric morphology and distinct stoss-lee slope transitions of grounding zone wedges (Fig. 3E-F) are consistent with landform topset aggradation and foreset progradation, although individual topset and internal foreset beds are not resolved in our high-frequency acoustic data from these relatively small landforms, contrary to lower-frequency seismic records of larger documented grounding zone wedges (Fig. 1D; e.g., Batchelor and Dowdeswell, 2015).
-Undisturbed buried horizons beneath a variety of grounding zone wedges in our dataset (Fig. 9B-C, 10B) clearly indicate that wedge relief is due to the addition of material at the grounding line.
-Landform arrangements further reveal that wedges have prograded over older recessional moraines and grounding zone wedges (Fig. 3E, G).
-Grounding zone wedge profiles are remarkably consistent in their general shape, with short and relatively steep distal slopes; we do not observe any lobate or bulbous fan deposits along wedge fronts (e.g., Side MeMullen et al., 2006; Bjarnadóttir et al., 2013; Fig.-IC) that would indicate point sources of sediment such as meltwater conduits and/or remobilization of sediments via sediment gravity flows.
-However, earlier collected side scan sonar data document small-scale slumping on the foreset of a grounding zone wedge in southern JOIDES Trough (Fig. 11), perhaps indicating the delivery of relatively cohesive sediment to the grounding line conducive to viscous sediment gravity flows.
-In our dataset, we do not observe any lobate or bulbous fan deposits along wedge fronts (e.g., McMullen et al., 2006; Bjarnadóttir et al., 2013; Fig. Thus, our dataset shows that the processes responsible for delivering sediment to the grounding line are spatially rather uniform, although they may differ in rate and flux.1C) that would indicate focal points for deposition from glaciofluvial transport.
+Grounding zone wedges have been widely shown to be depositional products that accumulate by progradation of sediments that are delivered to the grounding line from a conveyor belt of deforming till at the base of the ice sheet (e.g. Anderson, 1999; Batchelor and Dowdeswell, 2015) and subsequently transported down the foreset slope of the wedge by sediment mass movement (Simkins et al., 2017a).
+Here, the asymmetric morphology and distinct stoss-lee slope transitions of grounding zone wedges (Fig. 3e, f) are consistent with landform topset aggradation and foreset progradation, although individual topset and internal foreset beds are not resolved in our high-frequency acoustic data from these relatively small landforms, contrary to lower-frequency seismic records of larger documented grounding zone wedges (Fig. 1d; e.g. Batchelor and Dowdeswell, 2015).
+Undisturbed buried horizons beneath a variety of grounding zone wedges in our dataset (Figs. 9b, c, 10b) clearly indicate that wedge relief is due to the addition of material at the grounding line.
+Landform arrangements further reveal that wedges have prograded over older recessional moraines and grounding zone wedges (Fig. 3e, g).
+Side-scan sonar data document smallscale slumping on the foreset of a grounding zone wedge in the southern JOIDES Trough (Fig. 11), perhaps indicating the delivery of relatively cohesive sediment to the grounding line conducive to viscous sediment gravity flows.
+In our dataset, we do not observe any lobate or bulbous fan deposits along wedge fronts (e.g. McMullen et al., 2006; Bjarnadóttir et al., 2013; Fig. 1c) that would indicate focal points for deposition from glaciofluvial transport.

-Acoustic profiles of some smaller grounding zone wedges show signs of active deformation through ~10 meters of sediment thickness, at and behind the grounding line, which has destroyed a buried acoustic horizon that is seen immediately distal to the group of wedges (Fig. 9D).
-Folded foreset toes and streamlined subglacial lineations that overprint grounding zone wedge topsets further indicate that ice actively molds (deforms) the bed as it builds the wedge and then holds this grounding zone position.
-The association with lineations also reveals that grounded ice has locally advanced advances over its own sediments; a depositional model of the wedge.
+Acoustic profiles of some smaller grounding zone wedges show signs of active deformation through $\sim 10\,\mathrm{m}$ of sediment thickness, at and behind the grounding line, which has destroyed a buried acoustic horizon that is seen immediately distal to the group of wedges (Fig. 9d).
+Folded foreset toes and streamlined subglacial lineations that overprint grounding zone wedge topsets further indicate that ice actively molds (deforms) the bed as it builds and advances over the wedge.
 A progradation model (delivery and deposition) is in these cases accompanied by shallow subglacial sediment deformation at the ice-bed interface.
+In the case of both wedges and moraines, therefore, our data do not support one distinct sedimentation mechanism being responsible for one distinct morphotype.